dhardiman/Config/README.md

 Because each configuration requires a completely separate input file, it doesn't allow for sharing values across configurations, and it also makes it too easy to forget to add values across every configuration.

 ### How to use
-Simply pass a folder and a scheme name to the command:
+Simply pass a folder and a configuration name to the command:
 ```
-generateconfig --configPath /path/to/my/config --scheme my-scheme-name
+generateconfig --configPath /path/to/my/config --name my-config-name
 ```

 `generateconfig` will find all files with a `.config` file extension, search for a suitable template, and output a .swift file for each file.